-Ice Station Zebra is a 1968 Cold War espionage thriller directed by John Sturges, adapted from the 1963 novel by Alistair MacLean (which, in turn, fictionalized a real event).
+Ice Station Zebra is a 1968 American Cold War espionage thriller directed by John Sturges, adapted from the 1963 novel by Alistair MacLean (which, in turn, fictionalized a real event) with a soundtrack by Michel Legrand.
 The cast includes Rock Hudson, Ernest Borgnine, Patrick McGoohan, and Jim Brown.

 Hudson plays a U.S. Navy submarine captain who is ordered to take his nuclear attack submarine from its base in Scotland up to the Arctic, ostensibly to rescue the crew of the eponymous weather station.
 On the way, he's ordered to pick up a platoon of Marines and a British Intelligence agent, and quickly learns the real purpose of his mission: to recover a capsule off a Soviet spy satellite.